sparkflows/fire-tools/jupyter-notebook-apps/demand-analysis/README.md

 ## Features
 - **Data Loading & Preprocessing**: Ingests and cleans time series demand data.
 - **Exploratory Data Analysis (EDA)**: Visualizes trends, seasonality, and key metrics affecting demand using interactive plots.
-- **Demand Forecasting**: Implements time series forecasting models to predict future demand.
-- **Insights Extraction**: Provides actionable insights based on the analysis and forecasting of demand trends.
 - **Fire Notebook SDK**: Demonstrates how to integrate and manage outputs and other usage and features of the SDK.

 ### Some SDK Functions Used: